esotericpig/init_copy/README.md

 ### With the Copyable Mixin

-The mixin is faster than the above class way; because instead of relying on searching &amp; parsing the `caller`, it sets `@init_copy_method_name` to either `:clone` or `:dup` appropriately in the following methods that it defines:
+The mixin is faster than the above class way; because instead of relying on searching & parsing the `caller`, it sets `@init_copy_method_name` to either `:clone` or `:dup` appropriately in the following methods that it defines:

 - `initialize_clone`
 - `initialize_dup`
 - `clone`
 - `dup`

-Then in your `initialize_copy`, use one of these methods that it also defines:
+Then in your `initialize_copy`, use one of these *private* methods that it also defines:

 - `copy`
 - `safe_copy`